joda01/imagec-doc/docs/starting/first_steps.md

 ImageC overview panel
 :::

-The overview panel displays the actual for analysis created channels in the middle of the screen.
+The overview panel displays the options for analysis of a channel in the middle of the screen.
-With the {guilabel}`Add` buttons in the button box new channels can be added.
+With the {guilabel}`Add image channel` buttons,  new channels can be added.

 On the right hand side the parsed [OME](formats-ome) meta data from the selected image is shown.

 A list of all images found in the selected working directory is displayed in the bottom toolbar.
+If a BIG TIF image is used, the image is subsequently cut into smaller tiles and the single tiles are displayed next to the image.

 ## Adding a channel

 By clicking {guilabel}`Add Image Channel` a new channel is added to the analysis settings.
 Up to 10 channels can be added.
+All predefined EVAnalyzer pipelines are included in this version.
+Select {guilabel} `EV channel` for loading a pipeline (preprocessing, object filtering, detection) optimized for EV quantification from single vesicle imaging images with low background.
+Select {guilabel} `Cell brightfield` for loading a pipeline (preprocessing, object filtering, detection) optimized for cell detection on brightfields images.
+Select {guilabel} `Nucleus` for loading a pipeline (preprocessing, object filtering, detection) optimized for nucleus detection after fluorescent labelling of the nuclei (e.g. Hoechst, DAPI).
+Select {guilabel} `EV in cell` for loading a pipeline (preprocessing, object filtering, detection) optimized for EV quantification in complex material like cells.
+Select

 :::{figure} images/screenshot_add_channel.png
 :class: